-World War II forces sweetheart singer Vera Lynn dies at 103
+Vera Lynn, singer who buoyed Britain’s troops during World War II, dies at 103

-LONDON (AP) — Dame Vera Lynn, the endearingly popular “Forces’ Sweetheart” who serenaded British troops abroad during World War II, has died at 103.
+LONDON (AP) — Dame Vera Lynn, the endearingly popular “Forces’ Sweetheart” who serenaded British troops during World War II, has died at 103.

 During the war and long after, Lynn got crowds singing, smiling and crying with sentimental favorites such as “We’ll Meet Again,” and “The White Cliffs of Dover.”

-Lynn possessed a down-to-earth appeal, reminding servicemen of the ones they left behind.
+Lynn possessed a down-to-earth appeal, reminding servicemen of the wives and sweethearts they left behind when they went off to war.

 “I was somebody that they could associate with,” she once told The Associated Press.
 “I was an ordinary girl.”

-Tributes poured in from political leaders, entertainers and thousands of fans.
+Tributes poured in from political leaders, entertainers, veterans and thousands of fans.

 Prime Minister Boris Johnson said her “charm and magical voice entranced and uplifted our country in some of our darkest hours.
-Her voice will live on to lift the hearts of generations to come.”
+Her voice will live on to lift the hearts of generations to come.″

 Lynn hosted a wildly popular BBC radio show during the war called “Sincerely Yours” in which she sent messages to British troops abroad and performed the songs they requested.
 The half-hour program came on during the highly coveted slot following the Sunday night news.